roboflow/inference/docs/workflows/segment_objects.md

 * `mask_decode_mode`: optional parameter of post-processing - can be selector to input parameter
 * `tradeoff_factor`: optional parameter of post-processing - can be selector to input parameter
+* `active_learning_target_dataset`: optional name of target dataset (or reference to `InferenceParemeter`) dictating that AL should collect data to different dataset that the one declared with model
+* `active_learning_api_key`: optional auxiliary API key (or reference to `InferenceParemeter`) providing Roboflow API key to access `active_learning_target_dataset` if dataset occupy different workspace than the model and default API key do not provide sufficient access rights

 ## Step outputs:
 * `predictions` - details of predictions